 Topics to be specified in the Schedule of Classes.
 Different topics may be taken for credit.

 CADV 250.
-The Child and Adolescent Development Profession (3)
+Professional Pathways and Careers in Child and Adolescent Development (3)

 CADV 310.
 Developmental Impacts of Abuse and Neglect (3)

 Prerequisite: Completion of the lower division writing requirement.
 Preparatory: CADV 150.
 Survey of the cognitive, physical, social/emotional effects of abuse and neglect spanning conception through emerging adulthood.
 Historical perspectives related to abuse and neglect of children, adolescents, and young adults including current trends/topics are explored.
 Ethical and practical issues regarding maltreatment relevant to current and prospective parents as well as professionals in the field of child and adolescent development are addressed.
 (Available for General Education, E Lifelong Learning.)
 (IC)

 CADV 327.
 Infancy and Early Childhood (3)

 Prerequisites: CADV 150 or PSY 150; Completion of the lower division writing requirement.
 Corequisite for Psychology major only: PSY 301.
 Relevant aspects of physical, social, cognitive and emotional change are highlighted as part of human development from conception to early childhood (conception to 8 years).
 Emphasis on the study of the underlying processes and influences on human development.
 Cultural contexts of development, key changes, continuity and individual differences are examined.
 Includes evaluation of selected theories, contemporary issues and practical applications.
 (Cross-listed with PSY 327.)